cometbft/cometbft/README.md

 To report a security vulnerability, see our [bug bounty program](https://hackerone.com/cosmos).
 For examples of the kinds of bugs we're looking for, see [our security policy](SECURITY.md).

-We also maintain a dedicated mailing list for security updates.
-We will only ever use this mailing list to notify you of vulnerabilities and fixes in CometBFT.
-You can subscribe [here](http://eepurl.com/gZ5hQD).

 ## Minimum requirements